What is Rolfing?

 How does Rolfing differ from massage?

-The intention of Rolfing is to have your body occupy space differently in a lasting way.
-We are exploring where your “home” is.
+The intention of Rolfing is to have your body occupy space differently in a lasting way (as opposed to relaxing/loosening everything but keeping your body in virtually the same spatial orientation).